Ormiston

 Population growth drivers in Ormiston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Ormiston's population is around 7,150 as of Aug 2025.
-This reflects an increase of 771 people since the 2021 Census, which reported a population of 6,379 people.
-The change is inferred from the estimated resident population of 6,927 from the ABS as of June 2024 and an additional 200 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,450 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Ormiston's growth rate of 12.1% since the 2021 census exceeded the SA4 region's 7.6% and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 52.5% of overall population gains during recent periods.
+Ormiston's population is approximately 7,161 as of November 2025.
+This figure represents an increase of 782 people since the 2021 Census, which reported a population of 6,379.
+The change is inferred from ABS estimates showing an estimated resident population of 6,935 in June 2024 and an additional 201 validated new addresses since the Census date.
+This results in a population density ratio of 1,452 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Ormiston's growth rate of 12.3% since the 2021 census exceeds both the SA4 region (7.7%) and the national average, positioning it as a growth leader in the area.
+Interstate migration contributed approximately 52.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase of just below the median is expected, with the area expected to grow by 864 persons to 2041 based on the latest population numbers, recording an overall gain of 8.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligning with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected by 2041, with Ormiston expected to grow by 864 persons, recording an overall gain of 8.8% over the 17 years.

 Frequently Asked Questions - Population